notofonts/math/documentation/building-math-fonts/index.md

     * monospace regular

   Some of the styles in this block are missing a few characters, because they were already defined in Unicode in a different block.
-* Letterlike Symbols, [U+2100–214F](https://unicode.org/charts/PDF/U2100.pdf): This includes some symbols that can be used in math, and specially some alphanumeric symbols missing from the previous block.
+* Letterlike Symbols, [U+2100–214F](https://unicode.org/charts/PDF/U2100.pdf): This includes some symbols which can be used in math, and specially some alphanumeric symbols missing from the previous block.
 For example, U+210E is used for Latin italic h, which is not included with the other Latin italic letters in the above block.
 * Arabic, [U+0600–06FF](https://unicode.org/charts/PDF/U0600.pdf): For Arabic math support, the Arabic-Indic and Extended Arabic-Indic digits need to be included, as well as the  basic Arabic letters.
 These letters only need to be included in isolated form only.
 * Arabic Mathematical Alphabetic Symbols, [U+1EE00–1EEFF](https://unicode.org/charts/PDF/U1EE00.pdf): This includes Arabic math letters, in isolated, initial, extended, tailed, looped, and double-struck forms.
 The design of isolated forms for math symbols sometimes differs from the basic isolated forms, so both should be included in fonts intended to support Arabic math.